 You know how kids love to play with empty boxes more than the actual stuff that came in the box?
 Well, they can also have a ball with a plain paper lunch bag.
 Instead of spending money on Valentine’s Day craft kits, I raided our pantry and art caddy for supplies that let the kids stretch their creativity.

 Ask your friends to bring supplies, too.
 One of my friends had a big bag of stickers left over from a school project that she was happy to contribute.

 Be sure to spread the craft supplies evenly across the table so little arms won’t have to reach too far.

 Host a Valentine's Day party without spending a bundle or planning loads of activities!
 Get practical tips that will help you plan a party the neighborhood kids will love - without losing your mind! #ValentinesDayClick To Tweet

 2. Do the crafts first.

 Make your Valentine’s Day crafts before serving pizza or decorating cupcakes, because it’s much faster to scoop extra sequins into a bowl than it is to clean up sauce or frosting.

 3. Keep the menu simple and embrace potluck.
 And wine.

-When you host a Valentine’s Day party for kids, there’s no need to spend lots of time cooking or making cutesy heart-shaped snacks.
-All they want is pizza, pasta, mac n’ cheese, or hot dogs.
+When you host a Valentine’s Day party for kids, you could spend time cooking or making cutesy heart-shaped snacks.
+Or, you could play it safe and serve pizza, pasta, mac n’ cheese, or hot dogs.